-We believe the role we have been given by statue makes a positive difference to public life and the achievement of the national outcomes.
-We invite everyone who shares our commitment to the promotion of high ethical standards to work with us to achieve our aims.
+The Standards Commission believes the role it has been given by statue can make a positive difference to public life and the achievement of the national outcomes.
+The Standards Commission invites anyone who shares its commitment to the promotion of high ethical standards to work with it to achieve our joint aims.